terrier-org/pyterrier/docs/pipeline_examples.md

 ```

 The QueryExpansion() object has the following constructor parameters:
  - `index_like` - which index you are using to obtain the contents of the documents.
-This should match the preceeding BatchRetrieve.
+This should match the preceeding Retriever.
  - `fb_docs` - number of feedback documents to examine
  - `fb_terms` - number of feedback terms to add to the query